Dominance: The degree of independence and influence in groups

 Cooperative: An individual with a low amount of dominance drive is collaborative, cooperative, and harmony-seeking.
-This person is humble, agreeable, accommodating, avoids conflicts, is accepting of company policies and generally happy to go along with others’ ideas.
+This person is humble, agreeable, accommodating, avoids conflicts, is accepting of company policies and is generally happy to go along with others’ ideas.
 Low dominance people prefer to be recognized as part of a team, and they tend to shy away from individual competition.

 Common Descriptors: deferential, avoids conflict, submissive, humble, obedient, easily led, docile, accommodating

 Assertive: Someone with a high amount of dominance drive is independent and self-confident.
 This person enjoys being challenged, is comfortable with conflict, and likes autonomy in problem-solving.
 Assertive people tend to be persuasive, outspoken, influential, courageous and tenacious in challenging or discouraging situations.
 High dominance people prefer individual recognition, and they can sometimes come across as authoritarian.
 They will stand up for their own or other people’s rights in a calm and positive way, without being aggressive.

 Common Descriptors: dominant, forceful, aggressive, competitive, stubborn, bossy

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to want to “call the shots” or are more agreeable and accommodating to others and assess the degree of dominance of a candidate.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to want to “call the shots” or are more agreeable and accommodating to others and assess the degree of how dominant or cooperative a candidate is.

 Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 1. Give an example of when you have had to manage a difficult relationship at work.
 Did you solve the problem alone or with the support of others?

 2. Please provide an example of when you persuaded a colleague to use a particular approach to complete a task provided by your manager.